Kenneth P. Green Sr.’s Photographs of the 1960s and 70s.

 Linden Street Site

-In 1928, having outgrown its original location they moved to a new one on Linden Street.
+In 1928, having outgrown its original location, they moved to a new one on Linden Street.

 The handsome house at 815 Linden Street was purchased for $5000.
-The upper-middle-class house was designed by Charle Man in the 1880s.
-It was one of five buildings built by Frances Reichling a surveyor, who subdivided his property at the corner of Linden Street and Eighth Street.
-The largest of the buildings became the family home and the others were rentals.
+Charlie Man designed the upper-middle-class house in the 1880s.
+It was one of five buildings built by Frances Reichling, a surveyor who subdivided his property at the corner of Linden Street and Eighth Street.
+The most prominent building became the family home; the others were rentals.

-The home could accommodate up to 20 resident children and 8-15 children for daycare services and be operated by a professional staff of over ten employees that included social workers and a volunteer psychiatrist.
+The home could accommodate up to 20 children and 8-15 children for daycare services.
+It would be operated by a professional staff of over ten employees, including social workers and a volunteer psychiatrist.

-The house was considered a step up from the one on Peralta Street and was across the street from the “Colored Y.”
+They considered this house a step up from the one on Peralta Street and was across the street from the “Colored Y.”

 New Look

 The Linden Street site was given a face-lift in 1953.
-The “new look,” a two-room addition was used as the administrative offices, releasing the old offices and reception room for nursery classes and a future library.
+The “new look,” a two-room addition, was used as the administrative offices, releasing the old offices and reception room for nursery classes and a future library.
 They provided room for 47 children.

-In 1962 the Oakland Redevelopment Agency purchased the property at 815 Linden St. in order to demolish the building for the Acorn Project.
+In 1962, the Oakland Redevelopment Agency purchased 815 Linden St. and demolished the building for the Acorn Project.

 Management